ETJarvisMason/ETJarvisMason.github.io/bsb.md

 cover-img:
   - "img/big-img/barredsandbassjn-L.jpg" : "Barred Sand Bass"
 ---
-Here, I focus on unraveling the complex drivers influencing the population dynamics of an important sportfish, once heavily targeted on its spawning aggregations.
+Here, I unravel the complex drivers influencing the population dynamics of an important sportfish, once heavily targeted on its spawning aggregations.

 This research was supported with a QUEST grant awarded by NOAA Fisheries to B.X.
 Semmens.
 The following synopsis is taken from our manuscript, which is currently in revision for publication in _Marine Ecology Progress Series_.